-Also known as: Mono and Kissing disease
+Also known as: Mono, Kissing disease or Glandular fever

 - General discomfort, uneasiness, or ill feeling

 - Swollen lymph nodes, most often in the neck and armpit

 - Swollen lymph nodes in the front and back of your neck

 - Gargle with warm salt water to ease a sore throat.

 - Get plenty of rest.

 - Take acetaminophen or ibuprofen for pain and fever.

 - Anemia, which occurs when red blood cells in the blood die sooner than normal

 - Hepatitis with jaundice (more common in people older than 35)